 Both roof systems have their place in building construction.

-Standing Seam Metal Roofs are usually installed in spaces that will be heated or have a temperature change.
+Standing Seam Metal Roofs are usually installed in spaces that will have a vast temperature change.
 These roofs are also used for their aesthetic appeal.
 The screws on the standing seam metal roof are hidden between overlapping seams, making them more aesthetically pleasing.

-Screw-Down Metal Roofs have great appeal in price and are used in garages, porches/patios covers, barns, sheds, carports, etc. These roofs can be installed anywhere that isn’t a living space or a heated area.
+Screw-Down Metal Roofs have great appeal in price and are used in garages, porches/patio covers, barns, sheds, carports, etc. These roofs can be installed anywhere.

 Durability & Maintenance